dpcairns/react-famous-cats/labs/LAB-01-02/LAB-02.md

 - `/src/components/FilterImages.js`

-Start by using DDD to create a static example that has unique list of all of the keywords from your image data.
-Then create your `FilterImages` component and pass `images` (you can import the data) as a prop to the component.
-You will need to write code the produces array of unique keyword values, and use that to render options.
-You can use `array.map` to produce the html for each `<option>`;
+Start by using DDD to create a static example, then turn that into `FilterImages` component.
+It needs an `onFilter` callback function prop that it should call when the dropdown changes

 - `/src/components/App.js`

 1. Place the `FilterImages` component into `App` at the appropriate spot.
-1. You will need to pass the array of `images` **and** a callback prop `onFilter` to `FilterImages`
+1. You will need to pass the callback prop `onFilter` to `FilterImages`
 1. In your callback, you will need to filter the images array and call `.update` on the `ImageList` component with the filtered array.

+**STRETCH**

+Change `FilterImages` to take a list of images as a prop and derive keywords from the data.

 ## 5. STRETCH: Sort Images